IBM-Cloud/terraform-provider-ibm/website/docs/d/cos_bucket.html.markdown

 - `metrics_monitoring`- (List) Nested block with the following structure.

   Nested scheme for `metrics_monitoring`:
-  - `metrics_monitoring_crn` - (String) The first time `metrics_monitoring` is configured.
-The instance of IBM Cloud monitoring that will receive the bucket metrics.
+  - `metrics_monitoring_crn` - (String) If `metrics_monitoring_crn` is populated, then enabled events are sent to the Metrics Monitoring instance specified.
+  **Note:**
+ When the `metrics_monitoring_crn` is not populated, then enabled metrics are sent to the monitoring instance associated to the container's location unless otherwise specified in the Metrics Router service configuration.
   -	`request_metrics_enabled` - (Bool) If set to `true`, all request metrics `ibm_cos_bucket_all_request` is sent to the monitoring service at 1 minute (`@1mins`) granularity.
   - `usage_metrics_enabled`- (Bool) If set to **true**, all usage metrics (that is `bytes_used`) is sent to the monitoring service.
 - `noncurrent_version_expiration` (List) Nested block with the following structure.